mrbooshehri/my_devops-journey/docker/README.md

 ```

 **Note:** If a container runs ```bash``` by default, you can execute
-command in that container, because it gives you a prumpt, but in general
+command in that container, because it gives you a prompt, but in general
 ```attach``` command connect you to the container's iostream.

 **Note:** You can only attach to a running container.